 Local authorities have on-going responsibilities to the children who cease to be looked after and become care leavers.
 That includes keeping in touch with them, preparing an assessment of their needs and appointing a personal adviser who develops a pathway plan with the young person.
 This plan describes how the local authority will support the care leaver to participate in education or training.
-Designated Safeguarding Leads should therefore have details of the local authority Personal Advisor appointed to guide and support the care leaver and should liaise with them as necessary regarding any issues of concern affecting the care leaver.
+Designated Safeguarding Leads should therefore have details of the local authority Personal Advisor appointed to guide and support the care leaver.